scientist-softserv/derivative-rodeo/README.md

 # Derivative::Rodeo

 Welcome to the rodeo!
 The goal of `Derivative::Rodeo` is to provide interfaces and processing for files.

+The fully public facing methods of `Derivative::Rodeo` are module methods on the [Derivative::Rodeo module](./lib/derivative/rodeo.rb).
+There is an associated [Derivative::Rodeo spec file](./spec/derivative/rodeo_spec.rb) for those methods which is intended to be a place for "feature specs."

+## Concepts

 The conceptual logic of `Derivative::Rodeo` is: